Skip to content

 Donate

-THE RENAL ASSOCIATION is a registered charity (no. 800733) working in disability across the United Kingdom.
+The Renal Association is a registered charity (no. 800733) working in health across the United Kingdom.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 11 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈15% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE RENAL ASSOCIATION has a Clarity Score of 87 out of 100 on CharityCompare (3 stars, Good).
+The Renal Association has a Clarity Score of 86 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 800733.
 Status: Registered.
-Primary cause area: Disability.
-Latest accounts year 2020: total income £3.2m, with 100% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2024: total income £5.6m, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 11 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .